Note: Remember to keep an eye on the latest COVID-19 regulations and confirm any details before you head out.

 Celebrating Chinese New Year in Hong Kong

 Come Chinese New Year, floral decorations appear at just about every corner in Hong Kong.
 Orchids, peach blossoms and pussy willows are among the blooms believed to bring luck and prosperity.
-Numerous flower markets spring up across the city – one of the largest and most popular is held at Victoria Park in Causeway Bay.
-These markets are going ahead in 2021, with some crowd-control measures and a reduced numbers of stalls.
+Numerous flower markets normally spring up across the city – one of the largest and most popular is held at Victoria Park in Causeway Bay.

 Hongkongers often hit the hiking trails during public holidays and Chinese New Year is no exception.
 The weather is usually cool and crisp, and many trails require heading up a mountain – in other words, aiming high in the New Year.
 Take your pick among these easy and more challenging Hong Kong hikes.

-Other traditions that we’ll miss in 2021 include the Chinese New Year parade in Tsim Sha Tsui and the fireworks display over Victoria Harbour, both of which are cancelled.
-Check the Hong Kong Tourism Board for details about possible virtual celebrations and the launch of an online marketplace of festive treats.
+Other traditions that we’ll miss in 2022 include the Chinese New Year parade in Tsim Sha Tsui and the fireworks display over Victoria Harbour.

 Chinese New Year Etiquette